 - BBSRC promotes and supports the highest-quality basic, strategic and applied research and related postgraduate training relating to the understanding and exploitation of biological systems.
 Its budget for the financial year 2012/13 is £397M.
 It advances knowledge and technology (including the promotion and support of the exploitation of research outcomes), and provides trained scientists and engineers, to meet the needs of users and beneficiaries (including the agriculture, bioprocessing, chemical, food, healthcare, pharmaceutical and other biotechnological related industries), thereby contributing to the economic competitiveness of the United Kingdom and the quality of life.
 It supports a total of around 1600 scientists and 2000 research students in universities and institutes in the UK

 - BBSRC works with other Research Councils, who work together on issues of common concern through Research Councils UK (RCUK).
 For more information see www.rcuk.ac.uk

 - Professor Doug Kell is Chief Executive of BBSRC and took up the post on 1 October 2008.
 Before this he was the Director of the Manchester Centre for Integrative Systems Biology based in the Manchester Interdisciplinary Biocentre, now the Manchester Institute of Biotechnology (MIB).
 His research covers a broad range of topics from analytical chemistry to systems biology, usually coupled to biochemical and data modelling.
 He works at the MIB for one day a week.
-He was, from 1997 until 2002, Director of Research with the Institute of Biological Sciences at the University of Aberystwyth.
-He held a personal Chair with the University of Aberystwyth for 10 years until 2002.
+He was, from 1997 until 2002, Director of Research with the Institute of Biological Sciences at Aberystwyth University.
+He held a personal Chair with Aberystwyth University for 10 years until 2002.
 He was a Founding Director (1988) of Aber Instruments